tamgtasa2611/theband/README.md

 # theband
-im just started learning how to develop a website.
+I'm a student who just started to learn coding